Exam Proctoring Information

 An acceptable proctor is someone with no conflict of interest in upholding UWF's Academic Code of Conduct.
 Relatives, friends, spouses, neighbors, and coworkers are not acceptable proctors.
 A proctor candidate may be from one of the following categories:

-- Learning center, ESO, or an officer of higher rank than a student, if in the military
+- Learning center or ESO, if in the military

 What technology must the proctor have?